HairdressingProject/HairdressingApp/pages/mydoc/mydoc_api.md

 - .NET Core 3.1 SDK or later.
 [How to install](https://docs.microsoft.com/en-us/dotnet/core/install/sdk?pivots=os-windows)
 - MySql server (preferrably v8.0.19 or later) running with the database and tables already created

 The .NET Core CLI is included with the .NET Core SDK.
-To check that you have it installed open a terminal and run:
+To check that you have it installed, open a terminal and run:
 ```bash
 dotnet --info
 #Output